felipeelias/elixir_toolbox_catalog/README.md

 ### What is Elixir Toolbox

-As of the writing of this page, <hex.pm> has around 13,300 packages :tada:.
+As of the writing of this page, Elixir has around 13,300 packages in [Hex](https://hex.pm) :tada:.
 It can be tough to find a package if you don't know it beforehand.

 The idea of [Elixir Toolbox](https://elixir-toolbox.dev) is to help you find the most appropriate package that solves the right problem.